-“One way of viewing it is that markets may witness extended periods of random fluctuation, interspersed with shorter periods of non-random behavior.
-The goal of the chartist is to identify those periods (i.e. major trends).”
+“One way of viewing the situation is that markets may witness extended periods of random fluctuation, interspersed with shorter periods of nonrandom behavior… The goal of the chart analyst is to identify those periods (i.e. major trends).” (p.
+12)

 A technician believes that it is possible to identify a trend, invest or trade based on the trend and make money as the trend unfolds.
 Because technical analysis can be applied to many different timeframes, it is possible to spot both short-term and long-term trends.
 The IBM chart illustrates Schwager's view on the nature of the trend.
 The broad trend is up, but it is also interspersed with trading ranges.
 In between the trading ranges are smaller uptrends within the larger uptrend.
 The uptrend is renewed when the stock breaks above the trading range.
 A downtrend begins when the stock breaks below the low of the previous trading range.

 In his book, The Psychology of Technical Analysis, Tony Plummer paraphrases Oscar Wilde by stating, “A technical analyst knows the price of everything, but the value of nothing”.
 Technicians, as technical analysts are called, are only concerned with two things:

 The price is the end result of the battle between the forces of supply and demand for the company's stock.
 The objective of analysis is to forecast the direction of the future price.
 By focusing on price and only price, technical analysis represents a direct approach.
 Fundamentalists are concerned with why the price is what it is.
 For technicians, the why portion of the equation is too broad and many times the fundamental reasons given are highly suspect.
 Technicians believe it is best to concentrate on what and never mind why.
 Why did the price go up?
 There were simply more buyers (demand) than sellers (supply).
 After all, the value of any asset is only what someone is willing to pay for it.
 Who needs to know why?